 Just like outdoor container gardening, make sure your pots have plenty of drainage holes.
 Unlike outdoor plants, also make sure you have a saucer under them, so you don't ruin your windowsill or furniture.

-- Use a soilless potting mix to avoid soil born diseases.
+- Use a good potting mix to avoid soil born diseases.
 Be sure the mix is light and will be well draining.
 Don't try to use soil from the garden.
 Regular soil compresses over time, making it difficult for water to pass through.